bhamshu/ECC/README.md

 Need to add primality tests.

+Implement Square and Multiply instead of Recursive for exponentiation in fields.

 \* Best in the sense of asymptotic complexity.
 Almost everywhere, readability has been given more preference over minor optimizations.

 *PS.
 Feel free to contact me (shubhamdtu20@gmail.com) for support, I'll be glad to help.
 Please drop a word if you use it to let me know that you found it helpful.
 By the way, contributions are welcome!*